felipegerhardt/kinematics-of-a-space-robot/README.md

 <br />

 As the aim of this study is to evaluate the kinematics, kinetics and  the energy consumption under different gravity conditions, the model is considered to have two-dimensional nature and the DOF are simplified as show Fig. 4.
+The 4 DOF characterize the movement of the Lower Arm, Upper Arm, Hand, Finger 1 and Finger 2.

 <br />